 In the morning you will meet your tour guide in the lobby of the designated hotel (exact hotel address and meeting time will be communicated well in advance per email; private airport pickup and shuttle service available for a small additional fee).

 Introductory briefing about the region, the route and the set of rules to observe while travelling in Buryatia.

-Uland-Ude sightseeing: Datsan Rinpoche Bagsha, Giant Lenin Head, Buryat State Academic Opera, Holy Trinity Cathedral, Ethnographic Museum, Victory Park and lots of old Russian houses and concrete Soviet shapes.
+Uland-Ude Soviet sightseeing: Datsan Rinpoche Bagsha, Giant Lenin Monument, Buryat State Academic Opera, Victory Park and lots of old Russian houses and modernist Soviet shapes.

 In the afternoon we'll also visit the villages of Ivolginsky and Atsagat, home to two of the most important datsans (temples) of Buryat Buddhism and major pilgrimage sites for every Buddhist across Russia and the former Soviet Union.